Updated 5 August

 It is thought that you are at increased risk of severe illness from Covid-19 if you are on dialysis.
 You will still get your dialysis but you may be asked to come in at a different time.
 Guidance has been published to provide renal staff with practical advice to minimise the risk of Covid-19 transmission within both in-centre and satellite adult haemodialysis units.

 The Renal Nutrition Group have written some guidance for patients on haemodialysis on the importance of managing your fluid and potassium restrictions

 Personal protective equipment for people on dialysis

-The UK Renal Association recommends that, because people on dialysis are in this extremely vulnerable group and are also often with others when travelling and receiving treatment, patients should be provided with fluid-resistant surgical face masks).
+The UK Renal Association recommends that, because people on dialysis are in this extremely vulnerable group and are also often with others when travelling and receiving treatment, they should be provided with fluid-resistant surgical face masks.
 These are for use when travelling to and from dialysis, throughout the dialysis treatment, and in waiting and assessment areas used before or after treatment.
 It is important to wear these masks wherever possible, for the protection of the patient, staff and other people using the dialysis unit.
 In addition, Government guidance states face coverings are mandatory for everyone attending a hospital in England as an outpatient or visitor.

-Government guidance states that all staff treating and caring for people on dialysis (as a group identified as extremely vulnerable to COVID-19) should as a minimum, wear single use disposable plastic aprons, gloves and surgical mask for the protection of the patient.
+Government guidance states that all staff treating and caring for people on dialysis (as a group identified as extremely vulnerable to Covid-19) should as a minimum, wear single use disposable plastic aprons, gloves and surgical mask for the protection of the patient.
 Surgical masks are mandatory for all NHS staff in England, in all areas and at all times.